 That’s a lot of coverage.
 Having this full coverage provides peace of mind and financial protection.
 Of course, the more coverage you get, the higher your premium.
 If you don’t do your research, you may end up paying hundreds for coverage you never use.

 Think about the age of your car, what your health insurance covers, and weigh up what you really need.
 If you have a new car, your manufacturer may have already thrown in a couple of years of roadside assistance.
 If you’re currently unemployed, you may not need the work loss payments.
 These are all things to consider when adding up your package.

 State minimum car insurance means a policy that meets the state coverage requirements for you to drive legally.
 It differs by state, but it usually falls around the $15,000/$30,000 mark.
 State minimum coverage typically includes:

 - Property Damage Liability

 And that’s it.
 Depending on which state you’re getting insured in, some may also include personal injury protection or uninsured motorist coverage.
-If you’re in Florida you don’t even require bodily injury liability, so you really are going bare minimum.
+If you’re in Florida, you don’t even require bodily injury liability, so you really are going the bare minimum.

 Check out rate comparisons from some of our busiest U.S. states below: